gojkovicmatija99/Database-client/README.md

 # Database-project

-The application is designed so that it can communicate with any database and create a tree dynamically, depending on which tables are located on the server.
+The application is designed so that it can communicate with any database and creates a tree dynamically, depending on which tables are located on the server.
 The tree hierarchy is as follows:

 *Information resource - Entity (Table) - Attribute - Constraint*